-Digital Worker update helps businesses improve safety and productivity.
+Digital Worker update helps businesses improve employee health, safety and productivity.
 Now it’s easier to deploy the system in hazardous industries.
 The product is even more user-friendly for metallurgy, oil and gas, energy and construction companies.
 By using Digital Worker, companies can reduce injury rates, reduce downtime, and improve work discipline.

 Release 1.2 includes new features: